drand/tlock/README.md

 Please note that neither BLS nor the IBE scheme we are relying on are "quantum resistant", therefore shall a Quantum Computer be built that's able to threaten their security, our current design wouldn't resist.
 There are also no quantum resistant scheme that we're aware of that could be used to replace our current design since post-quantum signatures schemes do not "thresholdize" too well in a post-quantum IBE-compatible way.

 However, such a quantum computer seems unlikely to be built within the next 5-10 years and therefore we currently consider that you can expect a "**long term security**" horizon of at least 5 years by relying on our design.

+Finally, relying on the League of Entropy **Testnet** should not be considered secure and be used only for testing purposes.
+We recommend relying on the League of Entropy `fastnet` beacon chain running on **Mainnet** for securing timelocked content.

+Our timelock scheme and code was reviewed by cryptography and security experts from Kudelski and the report is available on IPFS at [`QmWQvTdiD3fSwJgasPLppHZKP6SMvsuTUnb1vRP2xM7y4m`](https://ipfs.io/ipfs/QmWQvTdiD3fSwJgasPLppHZKP6SMvsuTUnb1vRP2xM7y4m).

 ---